arzumanabbasov/portfolio-website/README.md

 - HTML
 - CSS
 - JavaScript
+- Bootstrap

 ## Getting Started

 To view the website locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/your-username/portfolio-website.git`
 2. Open the `index.html` file in your web browser.

 ## Features